-- LTC Stuart Hatfield, USA, Soldier Team Chief FDD, Army G-8 spoke on reducing capability redundancies while gaining efficiencies with UGVs
+LTC Stuart Hatfield, USA, Soldier Team Chief FDD, Army G-8 speaking on integrated capabilities solutions to meet readiness requirements across UGV communities

 “U.S. and allied combat operations continue to highlight the value of unmanned systems in the modern combat environment.
 Combatant Commanders and warfighters value the inherent features of unmanned systems, especially their persistence, versatility, and reduced risk to human life.
 The U.S. military Services are fielding these systems in rapidly increasing numbers across all domains: air, ground, and maritime...

 The DoD’s vision for unmanned systems is the seamless integration of diverse unmanned capabilities that provide flexible options for Joint Warfighters while exploiting the inherent advantages of unmanned technologies, including persistence, size, speed, maneuverability, and reduced risk to human life.
 DOD envisions unmanned systems seamlessly operating with manned systems while gradually reducing the degree of human control and decision making required for the unmanned portion of the force structure...